Logiqx/gpx-ideas/docs/gpx/proposal/fitness.md

 - Sensor type(s) can be added to the `<src>` [element](elements.md) in this proposal
   - Cadence / steps / strokes - e.g. "bike", "phone", "pod" , "watch", etc.
-  - Elevation - e.g "baro" or "gps"
+  - Elevation gain - e.g "baro" or "gps"
   - Heart rate - e.g. "chest", or "wrist"